dahliaOS/documentation/hardware/Acer/Aspire-timelineX-5830-series.md

 ## Known problems

-- The Gpu Nvidia may not work correctly.
+- The GPU Nvidia may not work correctly.

 ## Install